 1. I know tissue expanders suck.
 They are severely uncomfortable and you feel like a weight is on your chest constantly.
 Sleeping on your side is uncomfortable and sleeping on your stomach is impossible.

 I am among the women who was first diagnosed with breast cancer that was Stage 2 with nothing in the sentinel nodes and then 2 1/2 years later found out the breast cancer had spread to bones, liver, lung (Stage 4).
 The first time I didn't want to know anything about women whose breast cancer had recurred and metastasized.
 It was too scary.
 The reality is that many of us (~30%) will have a recurrence.

 I find that I get so tired from doing everyday things and can't do a lot 2 days in a row.
 I am 8 months out of lumpectomy and 4 months out from radiation ?
 Any helpful hints or ideas.
 I am on tamoxifen

 I know that we are all supposed to focus on the positive only so if this question is out of line please just disregard or ask Mary to delete it.
 I know that I personally started to cringe at some of the things "well meaning" friends/family/perfect strangers would say when they found out I had BC.
-I always tried to temper my outward response by thanking them for their kind thoughts and words because I know cancer makes most people… read more
+I always tried to temper my outward response by thanking them for their kind thoughts and words because I know cancer makes most people uncomfortable, and most were at a loss as to what to say to begin… read more